spokestack/spokestack.io/content/docs/iOS/speech-pipeline.md

 - `Wakeword` profiles use either [TensorFlow Lite](https://www.tensorflow.org/lite) or an ASR-filtered wakeword triggered pipeline activation.
 [See an explainer](https://spokestack.io/blog/choosing-the-right-ios-wakeword-service) for how to choose between wakeword profiles.
 - `pushToTalk` profiles have no automatic triggering; the pipeline's `activate` method must be called to perform speech recognition.

-The wakeword service is in charge of, you guessed it, recognizing that the user has said your app's wakeword.
-On iOS, this defaults to using Apple's built-in ASR to detect your chosen wakeword, but for better performance you might want to experiment with a customized TensorFlow Lite model.
-Spokestack comes with a set of models trained to detect "Spokestack" as a wakeword, but you're also free to train your own and configure Spokestack to use them at runtime.
-You can find descriptions of the models' requirements in our [wakeword models guide](wakeword-models), but if building and training them isn't something you want to take on, [send us an email](mailto:hello@spokestack.io), and we can discuss customization options.

-The speech service is responsible for performing Automatic Speech Recognition (ASR) on arbitrary user audio.
-It's the component that calls `didRecognize` on your `SpeechEventListener` (which we'll talk about later).
-Currently, Spokestack only supports Apple's built-in ASR, via the `AppleSpeechRecognizer` class.

-Profiles take care of all configuration that can be managed in a one-size-fits-all fashion, but note that some components require additional configuration, such as third-party API keys, paths to TensorFlow models, or the `DispatchQueue` for sending events that are recieved on the UI thread.
+Profiles take care of all configuration that can be managed in a one-size-fits-all fashion.
+For example, note the paths to the wakeword models in the example above.
+Some components require additional configuration, such as third-party API keys, paths to TensorFlow models, or the `DispatchQueue` for sending events that are received on the UI thread.

 Any configuration properties set after a profile is applied will override configuration set by that profile.